shlokathaker-ux/first-python-projects/README.md

   An interactive game where the user guesses the number chosen by the program

 - **rolling_dice.py**
-  An interactive rolling dice game with 1D animation
+  An interactive dice-rolling game with a simple terminal based animation

 ## Purpose
 This repository documents my journey as a student learning and improving my Python skills.